oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### 2.4.1  Content Type and Serialization

 OpenC2 messages are conveyed in the payload of MQTT `PUBLISH` control packets.
-As described in the [MQTT-V5.0](#mqtt-v50), section 3.3.3: "the content and format of the data is application specific" and therefore meaningless to the Broker.
+As described in the [MQTT-V5.0](#mqtt-v50) specification section 3.3.3: "the content and format of the data is application specific" and therefore meaningless to the Broker.
 OpenC2 uses the following MQTT properties to convey essential information about the message to the recipient:

 * `Payload Format Indicator [Property 0x01]`:  This property is used to distinguish binary vs. UTF-8 encoded strings for the payload format, as specified in section 3.3.2.3.2 of the MQTT specification, and should be set as appropriate for the message serialization used.
 * `Content Type [Property 0x03]`: a UTF-8 Encoded String describing the content of the Application Message.
 For OpenC2 messages, the string `"application/openc2"` is used.

-* `User Property [Property 0x26]`:  two User Properties are defined to further specify the message format:
+* `User Property [Property 0x26]`:  two User Properties (UTF-8 string pairs) are defined to further specify the message format:
   * `"msgType"`:  a UTF-8 string used to identify the type of OpenC2 message, as described in section 3.2 of the OpenC2 Language Specification.
 Legal values are  `"req"` (request), `"rsp"` (response), or `"ntf"` (notification)
   * `"encoding"`:  a UTF-8 string used to identify the specific text or binary encoding of the message.
 Legal values are `"json"` and `"cbor"`.

-> NOTE: MQTT v5.0 user properties are always UTF-8 string pairs.

 The specifics of serializing OpenC2 messages are defined in other OpenC2 specifications.